+If the SRS Positioning Configuration Or Activation Request IE set to "true" is included in the RETRIEVE UE CONTEXT REQUEST message, the old NG-RAN may include the Positioning Information IE in the RETRIEVE UE CONTEXT RESPONSE message and make corresponding response to LMF when positioning a UE.

+Use the encoding “SRS Positioning Configuration Or Activation Request”

 Pre-configured SRS configurations should be relocated to the new gNB in case of full context relocation.

 We should discuss and decide how to relocate the pre-configured SRS, two options: